 Director of Cricket: Richard Moore.
 Email: email@example.com

-Cricket is a main sport in the Summer term at Epsom with the College running eight boys' teams and one girls' team.
+Cricket is a main sport in the Summer term at Epsom with the College running eleven boys' teams and four girls' teams.
 Sides compete on a strong schools' circuit including matches against Brighton, Eastbourne, Hurstpierpoint, St Paul's and the MCC.

 The 20 College cricket coaches are supported by a full time cricket professional, Neil Taylor (Kent, Sussex and England A), and are also able to call on the expertise of Matt Holmes, Director of the In-Touch Cricket Academy, which is based at the College.